-Paper files are stored securely in the Alumni & Development Office and credit or debit card details are not recorded on the database, but are stored securely until disposal.
+Credit or debit card details are not recorded on the database, but are stored securely in the College Office until disposal.
 Confidential waste of this nature is disposed of separately.

 'One off' gifts made online are taken by Blackbaud Merchant Services, which complies with current legislation.
 Gifts are processed by the Alumni & Development Office.
 Online direct debits are set up via Blackbaud NetCommunity, a secure website.
 Data is downloaded by the Alumni & Development Office and sent to Access PaySuite the direct debit bureau, through a secure website.